mdibl/axobase/README.md

-# Welcome to Revel
+# Axobase

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+A web-server for the MDIBL Axobase resource.

-### Start the web server:
+## To run the service on a virtual machine:

-   revel run myapp
+    clone the repo

-### Go to http://localhost:9000/ and you'll see:
+    cd <path_to>/axobase

-    "It works"
+    docker compose up (or docker-compose up)

 ## Code Layout